 5.7.1.
 General requirements

 The vehicle shall belong to an ISC family as described in paragraph 3 and shall comply with the checks set out in the table in Appendix 1.
 It shall be registered in the Contracting Party and have been driven in the Contracting Party for at least 90 per cent of its driving time.
 The emissions testing may be done in a different geographical region from that where the vehicles have been selected.
-In case of ISC testing conducted by the manufacturer, with the agreement of the granting type approval authority, vehicles registered in a non-Contracting Party may be tested, if they belong to the same ISC family and are accompanied by [a certificate of conformity defined in the 1958 Agreement, Schedule 1 (E/ECE/TRANS/505/Rev.3)].
+In case of ISC testing conducted by the manufacturer, with the agreement of the granting type approval authority, vehicles registered in a non-Contracting Party may be tested, if they belong to the same ISC family and are accompanied by a Certificate of Conformity in the EU, or equivalent in other Contracting Parties.

 The vehicles selected shall be accompanied by a maintenance record which shows that the vehicle has been properly maintained and has been serviced in accordance with the manufacturer's recommendations with only original parts used for the replacement of emissions related parts.